The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \itemsep0pt \item We provide a suite of algorithms with nonasymptotic regret guarantees for online reinforcement learning over continuous state and action spaces with nonlinear dynamics.
-Numerical results highlight that transients are benign and that our algorithms are likely to be useful in practice. \item Compared to earlier work in the machine learning community \citep[see, e.g.,][]{dean2018regret,simchowitz2020naive}, which mainly focused on linear dynamical systems and relied on two-step learning strategies that alternate between least-squares estimation and optimal control design, our work accommodates a much broader class of systems and results in a single-step procedure that unifies control design and identification.
-Moreover, our analysis is straightforward and recovers the results from earlier work as simple corollaries specialized to linear dynamics. \item Compared to earlier work in the adaptive control community \citep[see, e.g.][]{anderson2000multiple,hespanha2001multiple}, which focuses on asymptotic stability, boundedness, and deterministic dynamical systems, we consider stochastic dynamical systems and characterize \emph{nonasymptotic} \emph{performance}.
-While boundedness (almost surely) cannot be guaranteed in our stochastic setting, where the process noise, for example, has unbounded support, we provide a nonasymptotic bound on the second moment of state trajectories and show that our estimation converges in finite time almost surely.
-This can be viewed as the stochastic analogue of boundedness and asymptotic convergence. \item Our analysis sheds light on the difference in sample complexity between model-based and model-free reinforcement learning.\footnote{By model-free reinforcement learning we mean a setting where the decision-maker has only access to a set of feedback policies.
-The terminology is arguably ill-defined.} In the model-based setting, as considered herein, a single iteration provides information about the accuracy of each candidate model, resulting in a regret that scales with $\mathcal{O}(\mathrm{ln}(m))$ in the presence of a finite set of models.
-In contrast, in the model-free setting, a single iteration provides only information about the feedback policy that is currently applied, resulting in a regret that scales with $\mathcal{O}(m)$ or worse \citep[see, e.g.,][]{TorLattimore,foster2023foundations}. \item The work provides a powerful \emph{separation} principle that applies to nonlinear dynamics.
-Indeed, as, we will see (e.g., in the proof of Thm.~\ref{thm:small1}), our algorithms are based on identifying the best model in the given class and applying a \emph{certainty-equivalent} policy, separating the model identification and the optimal control task.
-In particular, our algorithms combine optimal certainty-equivalent control with optimal model identification based on the posterior distribution over models. \zhrev{This provides an algorithmic paradigm that contrasts with prevalent approaches based on optimism in the presence of uncertainty and it facilitates policy-regret characterization for systems with continuous states and inputs.} \end{itemize} The decision-making problem considered here is central to machine learning and related disciplines, and there has been a great deal of prior work.
-We provide a short review of recent prior work that is closely related to our approach in the following paragraph; a more detailed review of the literature can be found in App.~\ref{App:relWork}.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \itemsep0pt \item We provide a suite of algorithms with nonasymptotic policy-regret guarantees for online reinforcement learning over continuous state and action spaces with nonlinear dynamics.
+Numerical results highlight that transients are benign and that our algorithms are likely to be useful in practice. \item Compared to earlier works on posterior sampling reinforcement learning \citep{osband2013more, abbasi2015bayesian, xu2022posterior, ouyang2017learning}, our algorithm introduces additional exploration and achieves \emph{frequentist} policy-regret guarantees.
+Our analysis operates under standard identifiability and persistence of excitation assumptions \citep{LjungIdentification,slotine} suitable for continuous state-action systems even near the stability boundary, which contrasts resampling strategies \citep{ouyang2017learning} or mixing assumptions \citep{xu2022posterior}. \item Results from earlier works on the linear-quadratic regulator \citep[see, e.g.,][]{dean2018regret,simchowitz2020naive} are recovered up to constants when specializing to linear dynamics.
+In contrast to the maximum-a-posteriori identification principle in these works, we rely on posterior sampling, resulting in a Hedge-type algorithm that is general and tractable for analysis. \item Compared to earlier work in the adaptive control community \citep[see, e.g.][]{anderson2000multiple,hespanha2001multiple}, which focuses on asymptotic stability, boundedness, and deterministic systems, we consider stochastic systems and characterize \emph{nonasymptotic} \emph{performance}.
+We provide a nonasymptotic bound on the second moment of state trajectories and show that our estimation converges in finite time almost surely. \item The work provides a powerful \emph{separation} principle that applies to nonlinear dynamics.
+Our algorithms separate optimal model identification and \emph{certainty-equivalent} control, simplifying policy evaluation, e.g., through predictive control or proximal policy optimization with a simulator. \end{itemize} The decision-making problem considered here is central to machine learning and related disciplines, and there has been a great deal of prior work.
+We provide a short review of recent prior work that is closely related in the following paragraphs; a more detailed literature review can be found in App.~\ref{App:relWork}.